 The same is true for Social Security.
 To say that it's money for old people omits so much that it misleads.
-Social Security is really about protection against risks-the arbitrary roadblocks to a secure retirement, whether prosaic or catastrophic, that can befall anyone getting older-under a system of social insurance.49
+Social Security is really about protection against risks-the arbitrary setbacks to achieving a secure financial life, whether prosaic or catastrophic, that can befall anyone getting older-under a system of social insurance.